 - Joint ownership of object with clearly defined parameters of use.

-Please contact Aaron Miller, Associate Curator of Visual and Material Culture and NAGPRA Coordinator, at email@example.com.
+Please contact Abigail Hoover, Associate Director of Registration and Collections, at email@example.com.